-The École Polytechnique massacre, also known as the Montreal massacre, was an antifeminist mass shooting in Montreal at an engineering school affiliated with the Université de Montréal.
-Fourteen women were murdered, as well as 10 women and four men that were injured.
+The École Polytechnique massacre, also known as the Montreal massacre, was an antifeminist mass shooting that occurred on December 6, 1989, at the École Polytechnique de Montréal in Montreal, Quebec, Canada.
+Fourteen women were murdered; another ten women and four men were injured.

 Wikipedia https://en.wikipedia.org/wiki/École_Polytechnique_massacre